SEND AN EMAIL: Advance S.2865 / H.5177 to Build Strong School Libraries Across Massachusetts

 Massachusetts has made historic progress in bringing school libraries back onto the legislative agenda.
 Now we are at a pivotal moment.

-Please join the Massachusetts School Library Association and send a message today to your state Senator asking them to co-sponsor and endorse S.2865.
+Please join the Massachusetts School Library Association and EveryLibrary to send a message today to your state Senator and Representative asking them endorse S.2865 / H.5177 in their Ways & Means Committees and put it on the floor for a vote.

 The School Library Standards legislation defines what an effective school library program should include: a Licensed School Library Teacher (LSLT), up-to-date, culturally responsive print and digital resources, equitable learning opportunities for all students, integration of information literacy competencies across K-12 learning, and alignment to MSLA and AASL National School Library Standards.